rmax/rmax/README.md

 ### News

-👉🏽 Watch my video on [How Syntheric Media is Changing the World](https://www.linkedin.com/posts/rmaxespinoza_ai-syntheticmedia-generativeai-activity-7084141358998806528-PqJ3)

 👉🏽 Watch my own journey [From Passion to Purpose with Python](https://www.youtube.com/watch?v=RCzhZWr-nco) 🎬

 👉🏽 Watch my epic story of [The Genesis of ChatGPT](https://youtu.be/32QqY2PQYC0) 🎬